MickyHCorbett/MorfLess/syntax/syntax.md

  - META tag with title and url keyword
  - The HEADER, MAIN and FOOTER tag

  The BEFORE, AFTER and SIDEBAR tags are optional.
+Other meta tags are also optional.

  MorfLess has the capability to display a page with either a full-width style or two-column style (main and sidebar).